 The basic curriculum prepares students to cope with the growing demands of international mobility and for closer cooperation in education, research, and culture.
 Anglophone Studies graduates will be able to contribute to the development of mutual understanding, respect for and tolerance of various ethnicities, and cultural diversity.
 Students will deepen their knowledge of history, fine arts, music, film and theatre, as well as the literature of English-speaking countries.

-Study programme: International Territorial Studies
+Study programme: Anglophone Studies

 Standard length of study: 3 years

 Form of study: full-time and part-time

 Certificate in Asian Language (Chinese, Japanese)

 CARREER OPTIONS FOR GRADUATES

 - multinational companies

 - the media